 • perspectives: how different angles can change the mood of a image, explore various focal lengths and the perspectives they give, dramatic close-ups that create images that stand out from the rest.

-• timing: Predict the next movements of your subject, and catch the “Decisive Moment”, as is often said about Henri Cartier-Bresson’s photographs.
+• timing: Predict the next movements of your subject, and capture the “Decisive Moment”, the famously defining element of photographs by Henri Cartier-Bresson and Robert Doisneau.

 • the time of day: the best light for photographing specific historic monuments in Paris.

-• candid pictures: make yourself invisible, and make pictures that transport people in to the scene you are photographing.
+• candid pictures: make yourself invisible, and create pictures that transport people in to the scene you are photographing.

-• nighttime photography: settings for best over-all exposures in the shadows and highlights.
+• nighttime photography as sharp as if they were taken at noon; the settings for best over-all exposures in the shadows and highlights.

 • the electronic flash: Fill-in flash, balancing the flash exposure with ambient light, whether during the day or at night; reflectors for diffusing the flash, the best angles from which to point the flash, and stroboscopic flash.

-3. from a technical point of view, going in to more detail on exposure and other settings on the camera, to…
+3. from a technical point of view, helpful whether you’re a beginner or a serious advanced amateur, well-used to the Raw file format, going in to more detail on exposure and other subtle yet helpful settings on your camera, how to obtain the best image quality your camera is capable of delivering, to…

-• Photoshop, a program I have been using for eighteen years now, advanced techniques for obtaining fine art picture quality, whether your images will be printed or shown in electronic presentations, such as web pages.
+• Photoshop, a program I have been using for since 1991, and Adobe Lightroom, which I’ve been using since 2009; advanced yet efficient techniques for obtaining fine art picture quality, whether your images will be printed or shown in electronic presentations, such as web pages.

-Write me a note if you would like to participate in a Parisian photography workshop!
+Write me a note if you would like to take photography classes in Paris!

 As seen in «Réponses Photo»

-Left: an announcement for photography lessons by David Henry printed on page 154, in the October 2005 edition of one of the leading photography magazines in France.
+Above: an announcement for photography lessons by David Henry printed on page 154 in the October 2005 edition of one of the leading photography magazines in France.

 Who is David Henry?

-I’ve been taking pictures since the age of thirteen.
-I started with cameras I found at flea markets, with which I had to guess the distance, aperture and shutter speed.
+I’ve been taking pictures since the age of thirteen, starting with cameras I found at flea markets, with which I had to guess the focus, aperture and shutter speed.
 I studied photography at the Massachusetts College of Art, with Nicholas Nixon and Baldwin Lee.
-I grew up and spent most of my life in Boston, Massachusetts, and I’ve been living in Paris for the last twelve years.
-Most of my work consists of tourism and travel photography, for advertising agencies, graphic designers, architects, books, magazines and other kinds of publications.
-My latest, greatest success was the series of pictures I took for the illustrated edition of the da Vinci Code, published November 2004.
-You may wish to take a look at an overview of the pictures I take in Paris
+I grew up and spent most of my life in Boston, Massachusetts, and I’ve been living in Paris since 1996.
+I’ve been working professionally as a photographer since 2003, and most of my work consists of tourism and travel photography, for advertising agencies, architects, graphic designers producing books, magazines and other kinds of publications.
+One of my greatest successes was the series of pictures I took for the illustrated edition of the da Vinci Code.
+My first great love in photography has always been candids, pictures of people, in the street, doing odd, unusual, interesting things, and portraits.
+Since I’ve been living in Paris I’ve been taking much more of the typically pretty “postcard” kind of pictures, suitable for coffee table books since there are so many take here and because they sell well, all the better.
+That said, candid, street photography, is still what holds my interest me the most.
+You may wish to take a look at an overview of the , and an article explaining

 Caroline Viciana photographing the fontaine des Innocents with her Nikon D40x, a 70–300 mm zoom, and a SB-25 flash, June 6th 2008.

 I teach photography in the city of Paris, in the neighborhood of your choice.
-This mostly has to do with what kind of pictures you like to take: If you like photographing buildings and monuments, the stretch from île Saint-Louis, to île de la Cité, then on towards to the musée du Louvre is a good choice.
+This mostly has to do with what kind of pictures you like to take: If you like photographing buildings and monuments, the stretch along the River Seine from île Saint-Louis, to île de la Cité, Notre-Dame, place Dauphine, pont Neuf, then on towards to the musée du Louvre is a good choice.
 If you like taking pictures of people, there are plenty of spots in Montmartre with lots of subjects.
-If you’re looking for twisty old streets with medieval atmosphere, the Marais, and different places on the Left Bank are good.
+If you’re looking for twisty old streets with medieval atmosphere, the Marais, and different places on the Left Bank and the Latin Quarter are good options.
 Of course, it is possible to arrange sessions in places around Paris, such as Versailles, Fontainebleau, Chartres, and so forth.

 What kind of camera equipment is necessary?